kweav/prepwork_revamp/docs/11-print-n-lines-hardcoded.md

 ## Coding Blueprint

-Let's again start with and edit the pseudocode from the last module to meet the needs of this module.
+Let's again start with and edit the pseudocode from the previous chapter to meet the needs of this chapter.

-Last module's pseudocode:
+Previous chapter's pseudocode:

 First, we need to SET the input file <br />
 Second, FOR every line in the open file <br />